molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Raise the bar</aside>

-When new code is added to the project with a test coverage better than average, you can raise the thresholds in the configuration slowly but steadily – for example, from `75` to `75.1`, `75.2`, `75.3` and so on.
+When new code is added to the project with a test coverage better than average, you can raise the thresholds slowly but steadily – for example, from `75` to `75.1`, `75.2`, `75.3` and so on.
 Soon these small improvements add up.

 Test coverage should not be a pointless competition that puts developers under pressure and shames those that do not meet an arbitrary mark.
 Measuring coverage is a tool you should use for your benefit.
 Keep in mind that writing meaningful, spot-on tests does not necessarily increase the coverage score.

 For beginners and experts alike, the coverage report helps to set up, debug and improve their tests.
-For advanced learners, the score may helps to keep up a steady testing practice.
+For experienced developers, the score may helps to keep up a steady testing practice.

 <div class="book-sources" markdown="1">
 - [karma-coverage-istanbul-reporter: Configuration](https://github.com/mattlewis92/karma-coverage-istanbul-reporter)